DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }];
 ```

-Take a look at the image below to see what we will get after the tutorial is finished:
+Take a look at the image below to see what you will get by the end of the tutorial.
+At the top right corner, you can see a select box.
+When a user selects a value from it, the grid displays only the filtered rows.
+When the value is cleared using the `CLEAR` button, the grid displays all rows.

 <p align="center">
   <img class="img-responsive" src="../../../../../img/guides/custom-plugin-development/result.png">
 </p>

-At the top right corner, you can see a select box.
-When a user selects an item from it, the grid displays only the filtered rows.
-When the value is cleared using the `CLEAR` button, the grid displays all available rows.

-Let's start extending our grid!
+The first step is to render custom markup.

 ## Render Custom Markup

-To render custom markup in an existing UI element of the Grid (toolbar in our case), we need to create a plugin.
+To render custom markup in a UI element that belongs to the Grid ([toolbar](../reference/toolbar.md) in our case), we need to create a plugin.
 Wrap the custom markup in the [Plugin](../../../core/docs/reference/plugin.md) component to do this.
-Since our plugin will be part of the toolbar, `ToolbarFilter` is a suitable name for it.
+We will name the plugin `ToolbarFilter`, since it will be part of the toolbar and will contain a filtering UI element.

-Let's create a new folder called `plugins` in our project and add a new file, `toolbar-filter.js`, with the following code to it:
+Create a new folder called `plugins` in the project and add a new file, `toolbar-filter.js`, with the following code to it.

 *toolbar-filter.js:*
 ```jsx